 The Modern Energy Cooking Services (MECS) challenge fund provides research funding to stimulate innovations in modern energy cooking technology and systems.
 In addition, MECS supports the advancement of innovative clean energy cooking products, processes, and services in low-income countries that are appropriate and acceptable to users.

 This competition is a 3-phase project, starting with a 5-month formative research inception stage.
-Progression between the phases (i.e. phase 1 to 2 and phase 2 to 3) will be competitive and dependent on overall success of the previous phase.
-Multiple projects will be funded.
+Eleven projects went through this stage, submitting a sustainable supply chain activation plan for the second phase.
+We had funding to support four projects into phase 2.
+Progression between the phases (i.e. phase 1 to 2 and phase 2 to 3) is competitive and dependent on overall success of the previous phase.

 Total duration will be 35 months.
 Total funding available is £550,000.